Bl4ckT0ny/blockmemmgr/README.md

 `-DMEMMGR_MACHINE_ALIGNMENT_MASK=m` - address mask to check memory alignment.
 Default is ARM-recommended 8 bytes alignment mask `0x7`.

-`-DMEMMGR_USE_STATIC_POOL=[1|0]` - user wants to use only one memory poll.
-This pool would be created statically after `vMemMgrInit(pxBuf, xSize, xChunkSize)` call and no pool pointer would be required with alloc/dealloc calls.
+`-DMEMMGR_USE_STATIC_POOL` - user wants to use only one memory pool.
+This pool would be created statically after `vMemMgrStaticPoolInit(xChunkSize)` call and no pool pointer would be required with alloc/free calls.

 `-DMEMMGR_THREAD_SAFE=[1|0]` - if you want to use library in multithreaded environment you shold set this flag to 1 and provide two functions `void vMemMgrLock(HeapHeader_t*)` and `void vMemMgrUnlock(HeapHeader_t*)`